 The process known as Java™ Platform SE binary or Java TM Platform SE binary or syncables desktop SE or JavaFX 2.1.1 or Steelray Project Viewer or Dell OpenManage Server Administrator or JavaFX 2.0.3 (version (64-bit)) or Coby Media Manager

-belongs to software Java™ Platform (version SE 6, SE 7) or Java (version 6, 6 Update 31 (64-bit)) or Java SE Runtime Environment (version 7, 6) or Java 7 or TurboTax (version 2010 WinPerReleaseEngine) or NVIDIA ForceWare Network or Java™ Platform SE binary or Java TM Platform (version SE 6)
+belongs to software Java™ Platform (version SE 6, SE 7, SE 8) or Java (version 6, 6 Update 31 (64-bit)) or Java SE Runtime Environment (version 7, 6) or Java 7 or TurboTax (version 2010 WinPerReleaseEngine) or NVIDIA ForceWare Network or Java™ Platform SE binary or Java TM Platform (version SE 6)

 by Sun Microsystems (www.sun.com) or Oracle (www.oracle.com) or Oracle America or syncables or Dell (www.dell.com) or Coby or Steelray Software or Intuit (www.intuit.com).